jean-t86/kotlin-coroutines/docs/cancellations.md

 A `try{} catch{}` needs to be used because withTimeout is used right inside the main function.
 If called within a launched coroutine code block, the timeout error will be quiet.

-This is because `TimeoutCancellationException` is a sublass of `CancellationException`.
+This is because `TimeoutCancellationException` is a subclass of `CancellationException`.
 `CancellationException` is considered to be a normal reason for coroutine completion.

 `withTimeoutOrNull` can be used if we do not want an exception to be thrown on a timeout.

+## Asynchronous timeouts and resources